Accommodation is always a key element of any trip.

-Accommodation: the nature of your accommodation will dictate how much you have to carry; not just if you camp, but also in terms of towels and toiletries.
+The nature of your accommodation will dictate how much you have to carry; ensure, before you go, whether the establishments provide towels and toiletries.

-- Most places do welcome booters and bikers and their equipment, some city boutique hotels, eg http://www.hoxtonhotels.com even provide secure bike racks and always ask in advance about drying facilities.
+- Most places do welcome booters and bikers and their equipment, even some city boutique hotels, e.g. Hoxton Hotels, provide secure bike racks and always ask in advance about drying facilities.

 - A list of some sites with comprehensive lists of accommodation is listed in Our Directory/Accommodation Information

 - Solo travellers are still treated unfairly with high supplements, few single rooms and lack of facilities (eg, en suites) in those that are available, so please add your experiences and recommendations BLOG: Where should I stay if travelling solo?

 Whatever else, you must include this traditional element of walking/cycling tours – indeed, for many it’s the whole point!